-Some advice about wood care
+Advice about wood care

-My bowls and other work have a moisture-resistant (but not waterproof) oiled finish.
-You can put a bowl to hard practical use and let it slowly develop a surface that reflects its history.
-Don’t put it in the dishwasher or keep it in the fridge.
-Don’t leave moist food in the bowl after use, and try not to let fruit go soft in the bowl, or it may stain.
-Use the bowl, hand wash it, and dry it quickly with a towel.
-Occasionally re-oil or wax it.
+If it’s a utility bowl, you can put it to hard every-day use and let it slowly develop a surface patina that reflects its history.
+But don’t put it in the dishwasher or keep it in the fridge.
+Don’t leave moist food in the bowl after use, and don’t let fruit spoil in the bowl, or it may stain.
+Just use the bowl – it’s a functional item.
+Wipe it after use.
+Hand wash it quickly, scrub it with detergent if necessary, and dry it immediately with a towel.
+Re-oil it occasionally if you wish.
 Repeated over the years, this will give a bowl a patina that will become part of its charm.
 Friction from a dry towel will improve the surface shine and help get rid of any superficial water marks.

 Refreshing the finish

 The problem with wooden salad bowls is that oily salad dressings can soak in.
-No wood finish will prevent this in the long term.
-And non-drying vegetable oils such as olive oil eventually go sour.
+The finish I use will act as a barrier, but no wood finish will prevent this in the long term.
+And non-drying vegetable oils such as olive oil eventually oxidize and turn sour.
 Clean the bowl immediately after use to remove oil and food residues and keep it fresh for as long as possible.
-Wash the bowl by hand, or if necessary scrub it with mild detergent, but don’t let it soak in water.
+Wash the bowl quickly by hand, or if necessary scrub it with detergent, but don’t let it soak in water.
 Immediately dry the bowl thoroughly with a towel, and make sure the air can get to it when you put it away.
 The bowl will keep its attractive appearance, but with frequent washing it will lose its surface shine.
-A quick way to restore it is to wipe on a little food grade mineral oil similar to this product.
-It soaks in, but won’t go sour in the wood.
-It improves water resistance a bit, but it doesn’t dry in the wood.
-Oil near the surface will wash off with detergent, but can be reapplied as often as necessary.
-Because it stays liquid it can attract dust and dirt over time, so I only recommend it for bowls that will get washed often.
+If you think the surface is becoming absorbent, it’s a good idea to top up the oil finish.
+A fresh coat of finishing oil such as Danish oil or tung oil or hard wax oil that penetrates and hardens will seal the surface again and slow down the absorption of food residues and other oils.

 You can remove scratches, superficial stains and small dents.
 Rub along the line of the grain with very fine abrasive paper, lubricated with finishing oil.
 Wipe off surplus oil before it dries.
 Some bowls are fragile, such as those with bark retained at the rim, and parts may break if subjected to rough handling.
 They can usually be repaired quite effectively with a little superglue.